dstdev/base-cluster-docs/docs/connect/index.md

-If the user has generated a temporary SSH key using [`sshproxy`](../mfa/#sshproxy), then this command will connect the user to one of Cori's login nodes.
+If the user has generated a temporary SSH key using [`sshproxy`](../mfa/#sshproxy), then this command will connect the user to one of Aries login nodes.
 If the user has not generated a temporary SSH key, then SSH will challenge the user for their [Iris](../../iris/iris-for-users) password as well as their [one-time password
 ## Password-less logins and transfers

-Consult the documentation on using the
-[SSH Proxy](../mfa/#mfa-for-ssh-keys-sshproxy) service in the MFA documentation section for ways to connect to NERSC systems without reentering your password and one-time password.

 ## SSH certificate authority